lgparker3758/ma-402-final/MA 402 Final Project/docs/globalToLocal.md

 # Function Documentation: `PETSc.DM.globalToLocal`

 ### 1. Description
-The `globalToLocal` method communicates data from a **global vector** (the non-overlapping representation of the solution) to a **local vector** (which includes "ghost points" or shadow values from neighboring processors).
-This synchronization is mandatory in parallel computing before any stencil-based computation (like finite differences) can be performed.
+The `globalToLocal` method communicates data from a **global vector** to a **local vector**.
+This communication is mandatory in parallel computing before any updation of array elements can occur.

 ### 2. Parameters and Return Types
 * **gvec** (*PETSc.Vec*): The input global vector containing the current solution state across all processors.